 In this section, you will add your company registration, tax registration details and entity type.

 In this section, check the “Enable your Accounting Customer Zone” check box.
 This will allow your customers to view invoices and make payments online by clicking a link in their email.

 In this section you will set up your Accounting account to accept credit cards so that your customers can pay you online.
 You will get paid faster and payments will be automatically reconciled next time you import your bank statement.

 Click on the Add Payment Gateway button to add your payment gateway.

 If you do not have an account with Sage Pay, click on the I do not have an Account link and your details will be sent to Sage Pay.

 Sage Pay Section

-Using Pay Now by Sage Pay, you can get paid faster, by accepting credit card payments online directly via your Sage One solution.
+Using Pay Now by Sage Pay, you can get paid faster, by accepting credit card payments online directly via your Accounting solution.

-Select the Sage One Bank Account for your online payments through Sage Pay.
+Select the Accounting Bank Account for your online payments through Sage Pay.
 You can also enable Sage Pay for your customer payments and supplier payments.
 Enter your Service Keys that you have received from Sage Pay.
 These service keys will be validated by the system.